projectatomic/nulecule/implementation_guide.md

 * description
 * version (application)

-Each "application" component the user wants to define will compose the "graph" for the Aomicfile.
+Each "application" component the user wants to define will compose the "graph" for the Atomicfile.
 A component may either be a remote application or defined locally in the directory structure.

 **Remote applications**